 PPI Overview: Many PPI Drug Injury Cases Are Still Pending

-Due to adverse effects from long-term PPI use as well as accusations of misleading consumers about the efficacy, risks, and proper PPI drug usage, several lawsuits are now pending.
-Claims filed by consumers and health care providers alike name AstraZeneca, Pfizer, Inc. and other pharmaceutical companies as defendants.
+Due to adverse effects from long-term PPI use, many injured patients are suing the drugs’ manufacturers.
+Claims from consumers and health care providers alike name AstraZeneca, Pfizer, Inc. and other pharmaceutical companies as defendants.
 Despite the FDA updating various PPI warning labels in mid-2014, many people regularly taking these drugs without a doctor’s supervision may have experienced severe side effects.

-Thousands of lawsuits have already been filed by consumers seeking justice for health conditions and injuries occurring after nearly a decade of taking these popular acid reflux medications.
+Thousands of injured consumers already filed lawsuits seeking justice and compensation for their injuries.
 Patients managing frequent heartburn symptoms should limit routine PPI medication intake to no more than 4-8 weeks (as recommended by most doctors).
 Consumers may also choose alternative heartburn remedies, such as H2 blockers, which include fewer serious side effects.

 Check your eligibility for compensation.

-If you or a loved one has suffered from serious complications after taking Nexium, Prilosec or another PPI medication, you may be entitled to compensation from the manufacturer.
+If you or a loved one suffered from serious complications while taking Nexium, Prilosec or another PPI medication, you may qualify for compensation from the manufacturer.
 Request your free case evaluation now to see if you may qualify.